rug-cit-hpc/league-of-robots/roles/gpu/README.md

  - driver installation vial yum repository is harder to implement for two reasons:
     - the version needs to be limitied for nvidia-driver rpm and 15 (!) other packages
     - it seems that not all old versions are available on repository, only 'recent' ones
+ - nvidia advises against using the `persistenced mode` as it is slowly deprecated and instead reccomends the use of `persistenced daemon`

 [cuda archive website](https://developer.nvidia.com/cuda-toolkit-archive)

+## Debugging

+To force driver reinstall
+ - simply change the `gpu_count` from f.e.
+8 to 9, and the role will detect the wrong number of devices, and therefore try to reinstall the driver.